 General Meetings must be held in Almere or Amsterdam, each in the Netherlands.
-The 2020 Annual General Meeting of Shareholders was announced on 25 February 2020 to be held in the Rosarium in Amsterdam, but due to the Corona (COVID-19) outbreak in March 2020, the venue was announced to be changed to Hefbrugweg 28 in Almere, the Netherlands on Wednesday 8 April 2020 (the "AGM").
-After the outbreak of COVID-19 shareholders were discouraged to participate in person, but were asked to participate in the webcast, which also provided the opportunity to ask questions.
+The 2021 Annual General Meeting of Shareholders was announced on 25 February 2021 to be held electronically at the head offices of Alfen N.V., Hefbrugweg 28 in Almere, the Netherlands on Thursday 8 April 2021 (the "AGM").
+In accordance with the provisions of the Temporary Act Covid-19 Justice and Safety, shareholders were only able to attend the meeting electronically through an audio webcast, which also provided the opportunity to ask questions.
+Votes for the meeting could only be cast by proxy to the Notary.
 During the Annual Meeting, the following agenda items were scheduled, whereby the Items were put on the agenda for voting: